How to Lose Love Handles (and Live Longer)

 Believe it or not, there’s no such thing as “stubborn” belly fat.

-Belly fat isn’t harder to lose — but your body tends to lose fat from other areas first before it comes off your midsection.
+Belly fat isn’t harder to lose than other fat — but your body tends to lose fat from other areas first before it comes off your midsection.

 Cutting calories aggressively, overexercising, or following a “reset” diet can help you lose weight — but not in the way you want.